 If you purchase your new vehicle from a dealership, they'll most likely handle your fees and taxes for you.

-However, if you purchase from an individual seller, you'll need to head to your local County Clerk's office.
-In addition to the money for your license plate, you'll need to take your title and the following fees:
+However, if you purchase from an individual seller, you'll need to head to your local County Clerk's office to pay your required fees and taxes including:

-- $6 title fee, if you're handling it at the same time.
+- A $9 title fee, if you're handling it at the same time.

 - 6% usage tax.